cemdemir/twitter-integrator/README.md

-twitter-integrator
+Twitter Integrator
 ==================

-twitter-integrator is a client library to use Twitter Rest API.
+twitter-integrator is a PHP client library to use Twitter Rest API.

 Basic Usage
 ------------------